tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/高级配置/Response Header 配置_intl_en.md

 </tr>
 <tr>
 <td>Access-Control-Allow-Methods</td>
-<td>Specifies the cross-origin HTTP request method and supports multiple methods at the same time.<br>Valid values: `POST`, `GET`, and `OPTIONS`.</td>
+<td>Specifies the cross-origin HTTP request method and supports multiple methods at the same time: <br>`Access-Control-Allow-Methods: <code>POST, GET, OPTIONS`</code>.</td>
 </tr>
 <tr>
 <td>Access-Control-Max-Age</td>
 <td>Specifies the validity period (in seconds) of a preflight request.<br>For a non-simple cross-origin request, an HTTP query request, namely the preflight request, is needed before the official communication to check whether the cross-origin request is secure to be accepted.
-A cross-origin request is non-simple if it is:<br>Not a GET, HEAD, or POST request, or it is a POST request but its request data type is `application/xml`, `text/xml`, or any other data type except `application/x-www-form-urlencoded`, `multipart/form-data`, and `text/plain`.<br>For example, if a custom request header is `Access-Control-Max-Age:1728000`, it indicates that there will not be another preflight request sent for the cross-origin access to the resource within 1,728,000 seconds (20 days).</td>
+A cross-origin request is non-simple if it is:<br>Not a GET, HEAD, or POST request, or it is a POST request but its request data type is `application/xml`, `text/xml`, or any other data type except `application/x-www-form-urlencoded`, `multipart/form-data`, and `text/plain`.<br>For example, if a custom request header is `Access-Control-Max-Age:1728000`, it indicates that there will not be another preflight request sent for the cross-origin resource sharing within 1,728,000 seconds (20 days).</td>
 </tr>
 <tr>
 <td>Access-Control-Expose-Headers</td>